National Science Foundation

 Grant in 2017

-MyHomecareBiz specializes in developing intuitive software solutions for the home health care industry, focusing on automating essential processes such as patient care, billing, scheduling, and physician orders.
-Established in 1998, the company’s software is crafted with the input of home health care professionals, ensuring that it meets the practical needs of nurses and therapists.
-Key products include SmartDX, a mobile application that tracks Value-Based Purchasing outcomes and facilitates real-time updates to care plans, and TurboClaim, an efficient billing system that streamlines the claims process by automatically scrubbing and submitting claims while managing payment postings.
-This allows health care providers to concentrate on delivering quality patient care rather than dealing with administrative tasks.
+MyHomecareBiz is a company specializing in the development of intuitive home health software aimed at enhancing the efficiency of home care management.
+Since its inception in 1998, it has focused on automating key aspects such as patient care, billing, scheduling, and physician orders.
+The software solutions are designed, developed, and tested by a team of experienced home health care nurses and therapists, ensuring they meet the practical needs of the industry.
+Key offerings include SmartDX, a mobile application that tracks value-based purchasing outcomes and facilitates real-time updates to care plans, and TurboClaim, an efficient billing system that automates the claim submission process and payment posting.
+This allows home health care professionals to concentrate on patient care rather than administrative tasks.

 Thunkable